untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ### 1. Scene Load (`loadTiledScene`)

 1. Locates and decodes the manifest JSON (no geometry parsed).
+If the manifest URL is HTTP/HTTPS, it is downloaded and cached via `RemoteAssetDownloader` before decoding.
+Tile asset URLs in the manifest are resolved relative to the manifest's base URL, so remote manifests produce remote tile URLs (e.g. `https://cdn.example.com/scene/tiles/tile_0_0.untold`).
+See [`asset_remote_streaming.md`](asset_remote_streaming.md) for the full download lifecycle.
 2. Destroys all existing scene entities and calls `GeometryStreamingSystem.shared.reset()` to clear all tile and mesh tracking sets, cancel in-flight tasks, and reset camera velocity.
 3. Creates a default camera and directional light.
 4. Registers one lightweight stub entity per tile inside a single `withWorldMutationGate`.
 Each stub receives: